swastikmaiti/LlamaIndex-Agent/README.md

 of user queries which may require different pipenine for processing.
 In this work we build two piplines to answer user queries with specific need.
 The pipelines are
 - Summarization pipeline
 - Question-Answering pipeline

+# Decription of files in sequence they were developed
+The code description are provided within the files.
+- llamaindex_basic.ipynb: a brief intro on llamaindex framework
+- agentic_rag_intro.ipynb: a brief introduction to agentic rag development.
+- agentic_rag_customization.ipynb: the notebook for complete code on developing the agentic rag to answer user queries from a pdf file.
+- app.py: finally build a Application with Gradio.
+This is build on top of `agentic_rag_customization.ipynb` so all the necessary functions are present in `utils.py`.